 - The population for the study is quite small to tease out data on very rare conditions.
 A meta-review that included nearly 1.3 million children, using real medical records to establish both vaccination status and ASD status, found that there was no difference between vaccinated and unvaccinated groups with respect to the incidence of autism.

 - There was a lack of analysis of potential cofounders which might bias the results.
 Were there other differences between he vaccinated and non-vaccinated groups that could have biased the results one way or another?

 - The use of odds ratio by the researchers is curious and may have biased the results.
 The only reason to use OR is to inflate the difference between both groups.
 Real epidemiologists prefer relative risk (RR) which provides us with a much more sensitive understanding of the incidence of a condition in a vaccinated group vs. an unvaccinated group.
 For example, the RR for ASD from this study (if the data actually were useful, which it isn’t) is 3.1, whereas the OR is 4.2.

-- The over reliance on p-values is always a red flag to researchers.
+- The over-reliance on p-values is always a red flag to researchers.
 With so many p-values, the probability of false positives is fairly large.
-Because the population for the study was so small, it’s also worth nothing that the OR had relatively large error brackets, most of which crossed near unity, that is, 1.0, indicating no difference between the groups.
+Because the population for the study was so small, it’s also worth noting that the OR had relatively large error brackets, most of which crossed near unity, that is, 1.0, indicating no difference between the groups.